MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/using-azure-ad-for-sharepoint-server-authentication.md

 The following sections describe how to perform these tasks.

-## Create a new Azure AD directory or use your existing directory
+## Step 1: Create a new Azure AD directory or use your existing directory

 In the Azure Portal ([https://portal.azure.com](https://portal.azure.com)), create a new directory.
 Provide the organization name, initial domain name, and the country or region.